 Fermented foods have unique functional properties imparting some health benefits to consumers due to presence of functional microorganisms, which possess probiotics properties, antimicrobial, antioxidant, peptide production, etc. Health benefits of some global fermented foods are synthesis of nutrients, prevention of cardiovascular disease, prevention of cancer, gastrointestinal disorders, allergic reactions, diabetes, among others (Marco et al., 2017).
 Probiotics are defined as live microorganisms that, when administered in adequate amounts, confer a health benefit on the host (Hill et al., 2014).
 Probiotic organisms used in foods must have the ability to resist gastric juices, exposure to bile, and be able to proliferate and colonize the digestive tract (Saad et al., 2013).
 The most commonly used probiotic bacteria belong to the heterogeneous group of LAB (Lactobacillus, Enterococcus) and to the genus Bifidobacterium, however, yeasts and other microbes have also been developed as potential probiotics during recent years (Ouwehand et al., 2002).

-The microbiological and nutritional profile of Akamu gave insight into the influence of both continuous and intermittent steeping on Akamu during the steeping and fermentation.
+The microbiological and nutritional profile of Akamu gave insight into the influence of both continuous and intermittent steeping on Akamu during the fermentation.
 The microbiological evaluation depicted several distinct differences between steep water collected using the two steeping techniques.
 The continuous steeping regimen produced a higher bacterial colony count and total viable count as compared to the intermittent steeping.
 This holds in view that a constant environment during continuous steeping favoured the proliferation of microbes (Nguyen et al., 2020).
 Still, neither of the samples showed Lactobacillus species and yeast growth after the first day of steeping, suggesting that bacterial populations were more vigorous in the initial hours of steeping.
 On the last day of fermentation, however, fungal colony growth was observed in Sample A. The Final-day yeast growth of Sample A showed that the population bloomed during the last days of fermentation with a mean count of 4.6 x 104Cfu/ml and a total viable count of 2.3 x 105Cfu/ml.

 During fermentation, continuous steeping in Sample A always biased the weight towards Bacillus species, as other species, like Streptococcus and Clostridium, were outcompeted.
 Bacillus species displayed a nested succession pattern while other isolates showed a turnover succession pattern.
 This was not the case in Sample B with intermittent steeping, in which the Streptococcus species, Clostridium species and Bacillus species and displayed a nested succession pattern.
 Lactobacillus species appeared on the third day of steeping thus displaying a turnover succession pattern.
 Studies carried out by Akinleye et al. (2014) have reported that the microbial succession during fermentation/process determines the quality of the final product obtained.
 Also, the work of Anumudu et al. (2018) disclosed that constant conditions favour the growth of micro-organisms; this could be the reason why, in this work, a continuous steeping process had higher microbial counts.